Bradford Young and the Visual Art of Black Care

 Bradford Young’s work seeks a visual aesthetics of black care.
 Studying at Howard University under Haile Gerima, the director of Bush Mama, Ashes and Embers, and Sankofa, Young is a critical contemporary voice in the lineage of artists and filmmakers such as Ernest Dickerson, Arthur Jafa, and Malik Sayeed, who are similarly invested in producing a black aesthetics.
 Young’s process finds black care in what he calls “black intentionality,” i.e. image-making that is always explicit about coming from, expressing, and leading back to blackness.

 Following Young’s artist talk, liquid blackness founder and coordinator, Dr. Alessandra Raengo, will lead a discussion and Q&A.

-Resources about the research project that lead to this event will soon be available on this website.
+Please find here resources about the research project that lead to this event.